Aruban Americans

-Aruban Americans (Papiamento: Arubianonan na Merca) are Americans of Aruban descent or origin.
+Aruban Americans (Papiamento: Mericanonan Arubiano) are Americans of Aruban descent or origin.
 Aruba is a constituent country of the Kingdom of the Netherlands.
-As of 2020, there are around 10.000 people of Aruban descent in the United States.
+As of 2020, there are around 10,000 people of Aruban descent in the United States.
 The largest communities of Aruban Americans can be found in the states of Florida, New York and Texas.

 Aruban migration to the United States mainly began in the 20th century and was later aided by the close economic relationship between Aruba and the United States in Aruba's tourism sector since the 1970s.